biocorecrg/RNAseq_course_2019/docs/module2.md

 In last 10 years several tools for mapping short reads to the reference have been developed.
 All of them requires to build an index of the reference genome / transcriptome using different algorithms.
 We can classify them in three groups:

 #### Fast aligners
 These tools can be used for aligning short reads to a trancriptome or genome reference, but in the latter case they cannot align in splicing junctions.
-They can be much faster than traditional aligners like [**Blast**](https://blast.ncbi.nlm.nih.gov/Blast.cgi) but less sensitive and have limitations due to the read size.
+They can be much faster than traditional aligners like [**Blast**](https://blast.ncbi.nlm.nih.gov/Blast.cgi) but less sensitive and may have limitations about the read size.

 1. [**Bowtie**](http://bowtie-bio.sourceforge.net/index.shtml) is an ultrafast, memory-efficient short read aligner geared toward quickly aligning large sets of short DNA sequences (reads) to large genomes.
 Bowtie indexes the genome with a Burrows-Wheeler index.
 2. [**Bowtie2**](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) is an ultrafast and memory-efficient tool for aligning sequencing reads to long reference sequences.
 It is particularly good at aligning reads of about 50 up to 100s or 1,000s of characters, and particularly good at aligning to relatively long (e.g. mammalian) genomes.
 Bowtie 2 indexes the genome with an FM Index.